Philipp Holzmann: Post-war years

 In the post-war period, the company soon recovered with the rebuilding of Frankfurt, the airport and several public infrastructure projects.
 Post-war projects included the General Rafael Urdaneta Bridge in Venezuela completed in 1962, the AfE-Turm in Frankfurt completed in 1972, the Westend Gate in Frankfurt completed in 1976, the Eurotower in Frankfurt completed in 1977 and the Silberturm in Frankfurt completed in 1978.
 These projects enabled Holzmann to expand into the United States and in 1979 it acquired J.A.
 Jones Construction, a major US contractor.

 More recent major projects involving Holzmann included the Frankfurter Büro Center in Frankfurt completed in 1980, the Eurotheum in Frankfurt completed in 1999, the Main Tower in Frankfurt completed in 2000, the Trianon in Frankfurt completed in 2003 and the Western Scheldt Tunnel in the Netherlands also completed in 2003.
+The company was also involved in several prestigious projects overseas, including in Saudi Arabia, Abu Dhabi, Algeria, Oman, and Libya; in the Middle East alone, Holzmann executed projects with a combined value in excess of $10 billion.
+Some projects taken on by Holzmann, such as the Birecik Dam in Turkey, were performed under the build–operate–transfer (BOT) project delivery method.

+In September 1992, Holzmann purchased the German contractor Intech from the privatisation agency Treuhandanstalt.
+In November 1994, the construction services company Hochtief launched an unsolicited bid to acquire Holzmann, which would have resulted in the largest construction company in Europe if successful; in January 1995, the transaction was rejected by German authorities and thus blocked from proceeding.

+In 1996, Holzmann's management board was ousted and Heinrich Binder was installed as its chief executive.

-Decline
+Decline and collapse

-At its peak in 1994, the company had 43,000 employees and was with a revenue of 13.1 billion DM the largest German construction company.
-Despite public efforts for a recapitalization, the company filed for insolvency in 1999 and was finally liquidated in 2002.